run2bizdocs/developers/en-us/docs/webservice/webservices-builder.md

-﻿Title: Webservices - NEURO
+﻿Title: Webservices - Builder
-Description: NEURO Webservices
+Description: Builder Webservices

-#Webservices NEURO
+#Webservices Builder

 This document gathers the minimum knowledge necessary for the adequate use of the services via Rest.